Steven Grieveson: Discounted link to other murder

 On 20 February 2014, Grieveson was also arrested on suspicion of the 1992 murder of a seven-year-old girl named Nikki Allan, who had been found stabbed to death in a disused warehouse in October 1992.
 Two years after her death a neighbour, who had confessed to the killing, was acquitted after police were found to have used "oppressive methods" in their questioning.
 Although Allan was female and had been stabbed to death, the extensive blunt force trauma injuries inflicted to her head had been similar to those Grieveson had inflicted on Simon Martin in 1990.
 Grieveson was questioned as to his potential involvement, although detectives later stated he was to face no further current action in relation to their ongoing enquiries into Allan's murder.

-In 2017, police announced they had isolated a full DNA profile of the killer from previous samples, leading to the re-arrest in 2019 of a previous suspect (not Grieveson).
+In 2017, police announced they had isolated a complete DNA profile of Allan's murderer from previous samples, leading to the re-arrest in 2019 of a previous suspect (not Grieveson).

+In May 2023, 55-year-old David Boyd was found guilty of Allan's murder.
+Boyd was a convicted child molester; his partner in the early 1990s had been Allan's babysitter.